LittleJohnAU/votw/README.md

  ```sh
 <link rel="stylesheet" href="https://cdn.statically.io/gh/LittleJohnAU/votw/refs/heads/main/votw.min.css">
  ```
 This is the HTML code we use to display the Virtue of the Week on our websites using the css in the file above.
-This code includes the PHP for outputting the variable in the response as used in the [example file](example.php)
+This code includes the PHP for outputting the variables in the JSON response as used in the [example file](example.php)
  ```sh
 <div class="votw" style="background-image:url('<?php echo $vw['bgimage']; ?>">
   <div class="votw-logo"> <img src="<?php echo $vw['logo']; ?>" alt="Virtue of the Week" width="319" height="200" loading="lazy"></div>